sethcottle/tabcloser/README.md

 #### For Edge
 Download the latest relase and unzip it.
 Then navigate to `edge://extensions/` and enable "Developer mode" in the left sidebar, it's near the bottom.
 Upload the extension manually by pressing "Load unpacked" and selecting the unzipped TabCloser folder.

+### For Safari
+`TabCloser.3.for.Safari.zip` is available for download in the latest release.
+You can unzip this and drag TabCloser.app to your Applications folder.
+TabCloser.app was created using Xcode and signed for Direct Distribution, however there are a few steps you'll need to take to enable it.
+Once you install TabCloser you'll need to launch Safari and go to `Safari` > `Settings` > `Advanced` and check `Show features for web developers`.
+Once you've done that, go to the Developer tab and enable `Allow unsigned extensions`.
+[Need help?
+Watch the installation video](https://youtu.be/ZKSxBJY_g7c?si=7oH_BDfJDnXYTIY3).

 ## Support the Addon